Invisible Man Introduction

-Published by Ralph Ellison in 1952 to instantanous acclaim, Invisible Man is the story of a man in New York City who, after his experiences growing up and living as a model black citizen, now lives in an underground hole and believes he is invisible to American society.
+Published by Ralph Ellison in 1952 to instantaneous acclaim, Invisible Man is the story of a man in New York City who, after his experiences growing up and living as a model black citizen, now lives in an underground hole and believes he is invisible to American society.

 Ellison drew heavy fire for being, in their view, politically disengaged and removed from the collective plight of black America.
-Invisible Man, in its efforts to transcend of racial labeling, was criticized by those who wanted to keep those labels in place and use them as lighting a fire under political action.
+Invisible Man, in its efforts to transcend racial labeling, was criticized by those who wanted to keep those labels in place and use them as lighting a fire under political action.